Your cart is empty

 - Screenshots from the grocery store's website showing food items lost with their prices

-Similarly, you’ve to provide documentation and evidence of food spoilage when submitting a claim as per your renters' insurance or homeowners insurance.
-So, don’t throw out food, and be sure to click their photos in and outside your fridge before throwing them.
+Similarly, you've to provide documentation and evidence of food spoilage when submitting a claim as per your renters' insurance or homeowners' insurance.
+So, don't throw out food, and be sure to take photos of them inside and outside your fridge.

 Some key steps to file your claim include the following:

-- Create a list of all food items spoiled due to power outage.
+- Create a list of all food items spoiled due to the power outage.

-- Take photographs of each spoiled food before throwing it as evidence.
+- Take photographs of each spoiled food before throwing it away as evidence.

 - Submit the receipts of as many food items as possible, especially expensive items like caviar, cheesesteak, or truffles.